-In the past, Australian lenders did not place any age limits on their mortgages.
+In the past, most Australian lenders did not place any age limits on their mortgages.
 But in the past couple of years a small number of lenders, including Bank of Queensland and loans.com.au, have introduced age limits on some of their home loans.
 Where maximum age limits apply, they typically range from 65 to 75 years.

 Why are lenders reluctant to lend to older borrowers?

-But once you reach 65 years of age or older, obtaining mortgage approval grows increasingly more difficult.
+Once you reach 65 years of age or older, obtaining mortgage approval grows increasingly more difficult.